profilepress/profilepress-readmes/readme.txt

 See the website for more info https://profilepress.net

 == Changelog ==

+= 2.9.17 =
+* Fixed bug where password reset was always sent in plaintext.

 = 2.9.16 =
 * Fixed bug where user profile wasn’t showing for non logged in users.